ClayDowling/CodeRace/README.md

 npm start
 ```

-Register all of the users with appropriate names at the /signup page on
-your server.
-Names are of the form
-racer1, racer2, etc.  The Display name should be chosen as appropriate
-for the event.

-Then, browse to [http://localhost:8081/signup]() to set up the usernames, emails, etc.
+Then, browse to [http://localhost:8081/signup]() to set up the
+usernames, emails, etc.  Usernames are of the form racer1, racer2, etc.

 ## Setting Up The Clients